PatrykPater/FilmWebProject/README.md

 - Option to bookmark the search
 - Rating a Film and displaying its overall Score (done in API)
 - Searching for other users/friends by last and first name, an option to bookmark the search.
 - Working notification system, should be easy to expand, at the moment it supports friend requests only, you get the number of new notifications upon login into your account.
-You can check those notifications at separate page where they are displayed in a table with appriopriate actions available to them (like accepting/declining a friend request). (done mainly in API)
+You can check those notifications at separate page where they are displayed in a table with appriopriate actions available to them (like accepting/declining a friend request). (done in API/MVC)
 - You can add another user as a friend if they accept your friend request. (done in API)
+- Working news system (done in API/MVC) - the main page gets the current news from api (the ones no older than 24 hours) and displays them creating the DOM dynamically.
+Currently, it displays the 6 newest news.
+In the future it will display the top 3 newest ones on the top of the page.
+The rest of the news will be displayed below the top ones, this is where i want to implement paging.
+- You can click on the Read More buton or the short descritpion to see the full article.

 On todo list:
-- Add news system
 - Rework API controllers so that they follow REST guidelines better.
 - Add notification if your friend has rated a film.
 - Abilit to comment on the notification.
 - Ability to write a review about a movie.
 - Ability to lookup film's reviews and comment on them.
+- Polish/Improve existing features